IEntin/ClientServer/docs/README.md

 Option to use LZ4, SNAPPY, or ZSTD compression.\
 Preliminary results show that LZ4 gives better elapsed, compression ratio, and using less memory than SNAPPY.\
-SNAPPY is simpler to use, it does not require to save uncompressed size.\
 ZSTD shows the same elapsed as SNAPPY, ~15% slower than LZ4 (ZSTD multithreading was not enabled in these tests),\
 and high compression ratio as expected.\
-High compression ratio might be good for encryption and security.\
+High compression ratio might be useful for encryption and security.\
-ZSTD does not require saving of uncompressed size as well.\
+SNAPPY and ZSTD do not require saving of uncompressed size for decompression.\
-Here metadata  added for LZ4 routine saving uncompressed size at the end of the data string.\
+LZ4 compression in this app saves metadata with uncompressed size at the end of the data as well.\
 Software allows mixing different compression algorithms, for instance,\
 server can be configured to compress data using LZ4, but the client usually sending much longer input\
 messages will compress data using ZSTD.
 Headers accompanying sent data contain the necessary information, \